Skip to content

 .claude/settings.local.json Single project No — gitignored

-• False positive blocking: Over-broad regex matchers (matching rm instead of rm -rf) block legitimate commands; the model then exhausts retries or hallucinates workarounds.
+• False positive blocking: over-broad regex matchers (matching rm instead of rm -rf) block legitimate commands.
+The model then exhausts retries or hallucinates workarounds.
 Validate patterns against real command logs.

-• Silent failures: A hook that exits non-zero without a permissionDecisionReason gives the model no signal to adapt.
+• Silent failures: a hook that exits non-zero without a permissionDecisionReason gives the model no signal to adapt.
 Always emit a reason string.

-• Tool-switching circumvention: Hooks fire per tool match.
+• Tool-switching circumvention: hooks fire per tool match.
 Block Edit/Write and the model reaches for Bash + sed/python -c/heredoc; block rm and it falls back to perl -e 'unlink(...)'.
 Anchor outcome-layer harms in file permissions, network policy, or a sandbox, and pair tool hooks with a Bash matcher for the obvious bypasses (issue #43189).

 • Long sub-command chains bypass deny rules: Claude Code has been shown to skip permission checks when a tool call carries a long chain of sub-commands, falling back to asking the user instead of enforcing the deny (The Register, Apr 2026).
 Scope hook matchers to atomic commands.